Clay Minerals Society

-The Clay Minerals Society is an international non-profit organization devoted to the study of clays and clay minerals.
+The Clay Minerals Society (CMS) is an international non-profit organization devoted to the study of clays and clay minerals.

 History

 The Clay Minerals Society began as the Clay Minerals Committee of the National Academy of Sciences—National Research Council in 1952, in response to the need for a formal way to hold national clay conferences.
 By 1962, the Clay Minerals Committee had become strong enough to stand on its own, and The Clay Minerals Society was incorporated.
 From 1952 to 1964, Proceedings of the annual conferences were published.
 The journal Clays and Clay Minerals was first published in 1964.

 Position Statement

 The primary purpose of The Clay Minerals Society is to stimulate research and to disseminate information relating to all aspects of clay science and technology.
 Through its conferences and publications, the Society offers individuals a means of following the many-sided growth of the clay sciences and of meeting fellow scientists with widely different backgrounds and interests.